-- the FileMaker database file is hosted and available - your FileMaker account uses a privilege set with the fmxdbc extended privilege for access via ODBC/JDBC - The FileMaker Server or FileMaker Pro host application has been set up for sharing via ODBC/JDBC - To share a FileMaker database file as a data source, use FileMaker Pro to define accounts that need access to the database file.
+- the FileMaker database file is hosted and available - your FileMaker account uses a privilege set with the fmxdbc extended privilege for access via ODBC/JDBC - The FileMaker Server, FileMaker Pro Advanced, or FileMaker Cloud host application has been set up for sharing via ODBC/JDBC - To share a FileMaker database file as a data source, use FileMaker Pro Advanced to define accounts that need access to the database file.
 Then, control access to the database file by assigning privilege sets to the accounts, including the fmxdbc extended privilege for access via ODBC/JDBC.
-Finally, enable the FileMaker Server or FileMaker Pro host application to share data via ODBC/JDBC.
-For details, see FileMaker Pro Help or FileMaker Server Help. - The JDBC client driver registration and the JDBC URL are correct (the driver can be included inside the Java Application or located on the client machine)
+Finally, enable the host application to share data via ODBC/JDBC.
+Visit the Product Documentation Center for the details in FileMaker Pro Advanced Help, FileMaker Server Help, or FileMaker Cloud Getting Started Guide. - The JDBC client driver registration and the JDBC URL are correct (the driver can be included inside the Java Application or located on the client machine)